CJEU stresses data minimisation in Schrems III case

 Finland

-I am an associate in our Privacy & Data Protection group and Commercial group in Helsinki, where I advise our domestic and international clients with data protection, other data regulation, and cyber security regulation.
+I am a senior associate in our Privacy & Data Protection group and Commercial group in Helsinki, where I advise our domestic and international clients with data protection, other data regulation, and cyber security regulation.

 Legal questions